Take a moment from your day and delve deeper to observe nature. You’ll gain a sense of awe and wonder.

 Listen to it.
 Yes, there are sounds associated with plants.
 I recorded the wind through these acacia trees when I visited Abu Dhabi recently.
 It’s a sound I’ll never forget and could have easily been overlooked.
 Aside from the sound of the seed pods rattling, you’ll hear the wind and doves too.

 What about the colors and smells.
 Some things seem fairly uniform in color.
 Then as I’m preparing to capture it in a sketch, I notice how many different shades of green are on one leaf that at first looked like a simple solid color.

 On the day I made that sketch, I was in a bit of a rush.
 I didn’t want to attempt something that would take more than a few minutes.
 So I saw that plant and thought it looked easy enough, all a fairly uniform shade of green.
 And then I began the sketch and the game changed.
 I began to see the details that at first went unnoticed.

 Same thing happened with this sycamore leaf.
 One leaf.
 A simple subject.

 Wasn’t so simple after all once I noticed the many little veins and the multitude of colors.

 I pay closer attention to all things when I observe nature, not just plants.
 Similar details abound in every aspect involving every element of nature.
 This sort of mindfulness offers great opportunity to celebrate and appreciate variety in all of life.

 These drawings are from my Autumn 2015 Wild Ozark Nature Journal.
-It’s free for Kindle Feb 14-16.
+It’s for Kindle or other tablet sized ereaders.
 These colorful journal entries are gorgeous when viewed on color e-readers but the text is going to disappoint on phones because the screen is too small.
 Here’s the link where you can get it.
 Please leave a review and tell me what you thought of it.